 Congress OKs Int’l Bribery Pact

 WASHINGTON (AP) _ Legislation approving an agreement with other major industrial countries to crack down on bribery in international business transactions won final congressional approval Wednesday.
-The White House said President Clinton will sign it this week.
+It now goes to President Clinton for his expected signature.

 The Senate passed the bill by voice vote without debate, a day after House passage.